akane0915/shoe-store/README.md

 ## Description

 This application is intended for a shoe company to use internally to track various shoe brands and the stores at which each brand is sold.
 The application can store multiple shoe brands and multiple shoe stores and practices a many-to-many relationship.
+It utilizes Ruby on Rails Active Record including Migrations, Validations, Callbacks, and Redirects as well as the Rake Ruby Gem.

 The application contains two database tables: brands and stores.
 This application uses RESTFUL routing.